GenomicsAotearoa/hts_workshop_mpi/docs/level2/45_annotation_kraken2.md

 ## The `kraken2` output format

-One the job is complete, use `less` or `head` to take a look at the output file.
+Once the job is complete, use `less` or `head` to take a look at the output file.
 The output file is a tab-delimited table with the following columns:

 !!! file-code "kraken2_basic.sl"